 Welcome to Lebanon!
 Upon arrival at Beirut International Airport, you will be met and transferred to your hotel.
 The remainder of the day is yours at leisure to explore the city or relax in your hotel as you prepare for the adventure ahead.

 The welcoming town of Beirut is the capital city of Lebanon and is sometimes referred to as the ‘Paris of the Middle East’ due to its French influences and vibrant cultural and intellectual life following a period of growth at the end of World War II.
 Tomorrow you begin to discover the impressive architecture and long history of the city that has earned this reputation.

-7 nights Palm Beach Hotel or similar
+Overnight Gems Hotel or similar

 Download this tour’s PDF brochure and start your planning offline!

 **Please note that this tour can be organised on request for private departures.

 * Pricing is subject to change at anytime until full payment has been received.

 * A minimum of 2 adults is required to guarantee this departure.